 Setting up and installing your Lutron HomeKit system is simple and straightforward.
 First, you attach the Smart Bridge to your router and then supply power to it.
 Once that is done, you’ll download the Lutron application from either the Apple or Google marketplace.
 I know what you’re thinking, and yes, you do have the ability to control the Homekit bridge with an Android device.

 When the time comes to add a new device to the Lutron Smart Bridge, choose if from the list of options, and then the app will provide animation to walk you through the process.
-After you follow the provided instructions, a message will show up letting you know that your connection to the bridge was successful.
+After you follow the provided instructions, a message will let you know that your connection to the bridge was successful.

 Every device you add will need a name and an icon, however, keep in mind that Lutron has a small selection from which to choose.
 You can choose between a desk lamp, a few light stands, table lamps, and lighting for holidays.
 If you’re adding a Pico remote, they are all given the same icon, so you don’t have the ability to change it.